Article On Finding, Interviewing, and

 ADVANTAGES TO FINDING A SPEAKER YOURSELF:

 ► Bureaus will rarely let you talk to a speaker or look at his website before you sign the contract – and often even after that!
 They are concerned that you will try to get away with contacting them directly, either now or in the future.
 This can be frustrating because you lose both the comfort of the personal connection and the advantage of hearing the program being described by the person who knows it best.
-While bureaus often do a good job of describing a program, I know that no one can explain my programs better than I can.
+While bureaus often do a good job of describing a program, I know that no one can explain my programs better than I can...nor will the two paragraphs on their site about me tell you as much as my whole website does.

 ► Bureaus use who they know.
 It can be very hard for a speaker, even if very competent, to get a foot in the door.
-You may not get access to a great speaker whose tape is one of the hundreds that get thrown away unwatched.
+You may not get access to the perfect speaker for you whose video is one of the hundreds that get thrown away unwatched.

 ► Bureaus may not know the local market of your meeting.
 You may be encouraged to use the person they love who is six hours away.
 While there is nothing wrong with flying the right speaker in for an event, a local person is sometimes desirable because housing, travel expenses, delayed flights, and familiarity with the geographical area are never an issue.
 Plus, you may want to take advantage of his other local services afterward, if you are impressed!